danvaleroso/how-to-use-dxtagbox-as-filter-for-column-with-multiple-values/README.md

 ![image](https://user-images.githubusercontent.com/69251191/180018055-298229e1-745b-46b7-984f-592c7d486e1e.png)

-The main idea is to handle the DxTagBox' ValueChanged event to set the "context.FilterCriteria" to a custom filter criteria depending on DxTagBox' selected values.
+The main idea is to handle the DxTagBox' ValueChanged event to set the "context.FilterCriteria" to a custom filter criteria.
+This custom filter criteria is created depending on DxTagBox' selected values.

 ## Files to Look At